🔥 Authentic Andhra Natkodi Chicken Fry - Kadai and Pressure Cooker Styles

 - Add the marinated chicken and fry on medium flame for a few minutes.

-- Reduce heat, cover, and cook on low flame for 40–50 mins, stirring occasionally.
+- Reduce heat, cover, and cook on low flame for 40–50 mins, stirring.

 Step 3: Finish with Masalas

-- Once the chicken is soft and oil begins to separate, sprinkle in black pepper and garam masala.
+- Once the chicken softens and the oil starts separating, sprinkle in black pepper and garam masala.

-- Fry on high flame till it becomes roasted and dry.
+- Fry on high flame until it is roasted and dried.

 - Garnish with fresh coriander leaves.